yegor256/blog/_posts/2016/jan/2016-01-05-how-to-punish-employees.md

 [leader]({% pst 2016/may/2016-05-24-who-is-project-manager %}), and they help you rise to power.
 Others must sit closer to the door, and their monitors must be seen by everybody.
-As with all other techniques, [conceal](https://en.wikipedia.org/wiki/Psychological_manipulation) your intentions&mdash;you locate people in the office due to their job descriptions in order to help them communicate effectively.
+As with all other techniques, [conceal](https://en.wikipedia.org/wiki/Psychological_manipulation) your intentions---you locate people in the office due to their job descriptions in order to help them communicate effectively.
 Everybody will understand what's really going on, but you must look like a
 [laissez-faire leader](https://en.wikipedia.org/wiki/Leadership_style#Laissez-faire).

 **Easy Tasks Are Rewards**.
-You decide who does what, and you distribute tasks and projects&mdash;that's your instrument of power.
+You decide who does what, and you distribute tasks and projects---that's your instrument of power.
 Easy-to-do tasks are how you reward those who are [loyal]({% pst 2015/oct/2015-10-06-how-to-be-good-office-slave %}) and supportive.
 They complete such tasks, hardly expending any effort.
 Complex and risky projects, on the other hand, are assigned to the under-performing employee.
-He will most likely fail, and there won't be anyone to blame&mdash;it's just a project, like all others.
+He will most likely fail, and there won't be anyone to blame---it's just a project, like all others.
 Boring, ambiguous, unfocused, unnecessary, under-funded, and routine tasks all go to the employee who deserves punishment.
-Of course, you must look unbiased&mdash;be very polite and supportive, acting as if you're a good friend!
+Of course, you must look unbiased---be very polite and supportive, acting as if you're a good friend!

 {% quote Leaving the office at 5 p.m. is a privilege; only the best employees can afford it. %}